 - Distraction including cellphone

-- Relying on navigation app
+- Relying on the navigation app

 Head-On Collision Injuries

 The reason head-on collisions are so deadly is that the impact comprises both vehicles’ speed and mass.
-Also, the occupants are thrown toward the front of their car, and then they are thrown violently back into their seat.
+Also, the occupants are thrown toward the front of their car, and then they are thrown violently back into their seats.
 This action causes certain common injuries: